krocon/find-duplicate-files/README.md

 # find-duplicate-files

-A file walk util that allows you to find duplicates in a given sub directory (tree).
+A file walk util that allows you to find duplicates in given sub directories (tree).
 The file walk is recursive.
 Duplicate means that the content of two or more files is equals (checked via md5 check sum).

 The directory and all sub directories will be scanned.
 A given file pattern will reduce the list of scanned files.